-- Set Your Goals – If you have not determined how much you will need to save for retirement, this is the first step.
-A rough rule of thumb is to save eight times your final salary, but its better if you put more thought into your goal.
-Think about the lifestyle that you expect to have in retirement, and the likelihood of your continued good health into old age The AARP website has an excellent calculator that allows you to put in your basic information, as well as your current saving amount, expected Social Security income, and lifestyle choices.
+1. Set Your Goals – If you have not determined how much you will need to save for retirement, this is the first step.
+Think about the lifestyle that you expect to have in retirement, and the likelihood of your continued good health into old age.
+Remember, the 4% rule – taking 4% of your nest egg each year is a common rule of thumb designed to give you a fighting chance to you outlast your money.
+The AARP website has an excellent calculator that allows you to put in your basic information, as well as your current saving amount, expected Social Security income, and lifestyle choices.
 This allows you to run various savings and retirement scenarios, and set your goals realistically.

-- Use IRAs and 401(k)s Efficiently – Contribute as much as possible to tax-deferred vehicles such as Individual Retirement Accounts (IRAs) and 401(k) programs.
-This is especially important for employer-based programs that give matching contributions – in essence, this is free money to you..
+2. Use IRAs and 401(k)s Efficiently – Contribute as much as possible to tax-deferred vehicles such as Individual Retirement Accounts (IRAs) and 401(k) programs.
+This is especially important for employer-based programs that give matching contributions – in essence, this is free money to you.

 If you are at least 50 years old, you also can go beyond the $5,500 yearly contribution limit to an IRA and contribute an extra $1,000 per year toward retirement.